Computers. They're wonderful machines and valuable assets to any Sci-Fi

 - The premise in A.I.: Artificial Intelligence is built around this trope.
 What would happen if robots felt emotion, if they had the ability to love?
 In the case of David, an endangered child, a road trip to a red-light district, and a two-thousand-year hibernation in ice... just to find a fictional blue fairy that could change him into a real boy so his "mommy" would love him again.

 - Star Trek: Generations.
-The B plot of the movie is Data having an emotion chip implanted in his computer brain.
+The B plot of the movie is Data having an emotion chipnote implanted in his computer brain.
 It malfunctions and he has to learn how to control his emotions.

-- The Hitchhikers Guide To The Galaxy: Subverted by The Sirius Cybernetics Corporation]] and its robots with "Genuine People Personalities."
+- The Hitchhiker's Guide to the Galaxy: Parodied by The Sirius Cybernetics Corporation and its robots with "Genuine People Personalities."
 The result is the sullen, sarcastic Marvin.

 Marvin: I'm a personality prototype.
 You can tell, can't you.